USYD2020/CPACodebase/src/main/java/au/edu/sydney/cpa/erp/Readme.md

 *     Design indexing (primary key) to compare，HashMap, Value Object??

 * Issue: Slow database operations in Order creation
-*     Simplify the process, use Prototype??
+*     Simplify the process, use Prototype, UOW??

 * Issue: Single threading is not useful.
-*     or database processes and other functions.
+*     database processes and other functions.
 Thread Pool.

 ## Speical Notes for scope
 1. Changes are in-scope as they are only made in feaa package excluding ReportDatabase class.